Zuldwyn00/LawLeadScoringRAG/README.md

 python run_ui.py
 ```

-- Default server binds on `0.0.0.0:3000` and prints local and LAN URLs
-- Authenticate using the `STREAMLIT_PASSWORD` environment variable
 - Paste a lead description and click "Score Lead"
 - The app shows progress, animated status, logs, and a final analysis with:
   - Lead Score (0–100)